tejas-2232/python-All-in-One/README.md

 we know linked list,similarly trees are made up of nodes.
 A common kind of tree is Binary Tree, in which each node contains a reference to two other nodes (posibly none).
 These reference are referred to as the left and right subtree.

 * The top node is called as root (main node), the other nodes are called branches and the nodes which are at tips with null reference are called leaves
+* Top nodes are sometimes also called as parent node